AdminL3/Jugend-Forscht/README.md

 ##### What you will not find here:

-1. The Article Data
+1. Data Collection from Articles
-2. The Data Analysis
+2. Analysis and Evaluation of the Collected Data

 ---